Sales Automation: Why, What, How

 CRM task notifications can help sales reps to remember tasks on their to-do list.
 Generally, if a sales manager or a rep creates a task and assigns it to any other user in the system (in some cases, to themselves), the task's assignee receives an email notification.
 When group tasks are assigned to multiple users, each of them gets a notification.

 Sales reps may also receive email alerts that are automatically generated and sent to designated recipients.
-In Salesforce, email alerts can be associated with workflow rules, approval processes, or entitlement processes.
+Our Salesforce consulting team can associate email alerts with workflow rules, approval processes, or entitlement processes.
 In Dynamics 365 automated email alerts are associated mainly with workflows.
 They can be triggered based on a certain field or status defined by sales reps.

 - Automation of cross-selling and upselling